MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/sales-how-setup-document-send-profiles.md

 ---
-title: Set Up Preferred Methods of Sending Sales Documents (contains video) | Microsoft Docs
+title: Set Up Preferred Methods of Sending Sales Documents | Microsoft Docs
-description: Describes how to set up each customer's preferred method of sending sales documents, for example, email, PDF, electronic document, and so on.
+description: Describes how to set up each customer’s preferred method of sending sales documents, for example, email, PDF, electronic document, and so on.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: email, PDF, electronic document ms.date: 04/01/2021
+ms.search.keywords: email, PDF, electronic document ms.date: 10/01/2019
-ms.author: edupont
+ms.author: sgroespe
-ms.openlocfilehash: 676ac7ac1fb9f267221acc50e5b5f812b8460250
+ms.openlocfilehash: e541fbf541ec317ea6517587159144a5ccf84058
-ms.sourcegitcommit: 4c97f38fc53c1c1ec534054a4a100d8cfb73175b
+ms.sourcegitcommit: 3d128a00358668b3fdd105ebf4604ca4e2b6743c
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 12/20/2021
+ms.lasthandoff: 12/20/2019
-ms.locfileid: "7939893"
+ms.locfileid: "2911183"
 ---
 # <a name="set-up-document-sending-profiles"></a>Set Up Document Sending Profiles
 You can set each customer up with a preferred method of sending sales documents, so that you do not have to select a sending option every time you choose the **Post and Send** action.